pallen777/CA2018DP-OnlineMarketplace/README.md

-# Online Marketplace Project
+# README.md for Online Marketplace

-## What does the Online Marketplace project do?
+## What does the Online Marketplace do?

 Marketplace is a DApp (decentralized application) that allows store owners to create stores and products and add products to stores and make them for sale to shoppers.
 When the contract is deployed an initial 'administrator' user is created and set to the address of the deployer.
 This administrator can update the user type (Admin, Owner) and status of users (Enabled, Disabled).
 All user access and permissioning is determined by the currently logged in user within the MetaMask plugin.
 A MetaMask user (except the Admin user) can register as a store owner.
 Store owners can create one or more stores.
 Store owners can also create one or more products.
 For each store, the store owner can add from their list of products and set the amount of inventory and price for that store.
 Any other type of user is designated as a Shopper (shoppers logged in to a MetaMask account) for the marketplace.
 The Shopping menu shows a list of stores and their description.
 They can then choose a store and see a list of the products available in that store.
 A Shopper can then choose to purchase a product by clicking on the Buy button within the store.
 When they purchase a product, an order is created, the store product quantity available is decreased and the Shopper MetaMask wallet is debited by the store price of item purchased.
 The store owner's account is also credited for the price of the purchased item.
 In the marketplace contract there are entities and relationship represented by solidity structures.
 These include users, stores, products, store products and orders.